 Tuna is a great source of omega-3 fatty acids, protein, and Vitamin D, making it a nutritious lunch option.
 (Not to mention this recipe is packed with yummy veggies!)

-Place tuna in a bowl.
+Drain tuna and place in a bowl.
 Add a squirt of dijon mustard and a spoonful of yogurt, in the ratio of about 2 parts yogurt to 1 part mustard.
 Drizzle a little balsamic vinaigrette on top (about a teaspoon).

 Next, add the chopped celery and broccoli slaw (LOVE this stuff… makes any sandwich instantly more awesome and crunchy) and mix it all up.

 (Packing your tuna salad to go?
 Place the mixture into a tupperware container, then put the rest of the ingredients – spinach, cheese, and pita – into separate containers.)

 If you’re ready to eat it now, heat or toast a pita and place the tuna mixture inside.
 (If you can’t find whole wheat pita bread, a whole wheat or spinach tortilla works great for a tuna salad wrap).

 Add a few crumbles of feta cheese on top, and then cover with a huge handful of spinach.

 Pretty much any crunchy veggie can go great in tuna salad: celery, broccoli slaw, cucumbers, grated carrots, chopped bell pepper, you name it!
 Sliced tomatoes make a great addition, too.

 I’m also a huge fan of avocado in tuna salad, so feel free to add some avocado slices to make it even creamier.